Anderson-Shiro High School: Other school activities

-Anderson-Shiro also has a Theatre class that performs during the spring semester, competes in UIL One-Act Play, and has an Art, choir, a Band program, FFA, and FBLA.
+Anderson-Shiro also has a Theatre class that performs during the spring semester, competes in UIL One-Act Play, and has an art/ceramics program, a band program, FFA, FCA, NHS, NJHS, and FBLA.

-The Choir program is exclusively Jr High currently, but there are plans to extend it to high school in the coming years.
+The Choir program is exclusively Jr. High currently, but there are plans to extend it to high school in the coming years.

 The High school band program competes in UIL marching and Concert/Sight Reading competitions, with the most recent scores being 3 for Marching Band (2019-2020 school year) and 2 for Concert (2020-2021), and a 2 for Sight Reading (2020-2021).
 The Band also has individuals audition for the ATSSB All-State band, although it has not had a student to make it past All-Area (as of the 2018–2019 school year).
 The program currently (for the 2021–2022 school year) has 3 bands: Beginning Band; a band for 6th/7th graders who are new to their instruments; Symphonic Band; a band for 7th/8th graders; and Wind Ensemble; The High school band that has members from 8th grade to 12th grade (as of the 2018–2019 school year) which compete in the UIL and ATSSB events mentioned above.
 The Band Director is also looking to start a Jazz Band in the near future.

 The schools FFA chapter is very successful with having many people advance to state every year.

 A chapter of FBLA was established during the 2018–2019 school year, but has had people advance to state in individual competition.
 The chapter also regularly volunteers for the local food pantry.

+NJHS (National Junior Honors Society) inducts new junior high students every year.
+The organization is active in Grimes County, and often participates in Relay for Life, an event that raises money for cancer, annually.

+FCA (Fellowship of Christian Athletes) is held during tutorial periods.
+It is one of the largest student-led organizations in the school.
+FCA holds "See You At The Pole" where a interdenominational worship service is provided for anyone.
+In 2024, FCA held additional event, after school hours, called "Saw You At Pole" at the school football field.
+Many other school districts were invited to join the event.